Mohilpalav/machine-learning/README.md

 # Machine-learning-from-scratch
-All machine learning algorithms coded from scratch using python
+A few machine learning algorithms coded from scratch using python.